Asus ZenFone: ZenFone AR

 First unveiled at CES 2017, the ZenFone AR is the first smartphone to support the Tango augmented reality and Google Daydream VR platforms and to be offered with 6 or 8 GB of RAM.
 The ZenFone AR is equipped with a 23 megapixel camera with optical hardware that takes advantage of Tango applications and extreme performance for gaming and data.
 The camera module is similar with Nokia N8, C7 and X7.

 Variants

 Fourth generation (2017)

-Asus announced the fourth generation ZenFone on August 17, 2017.
-The line will go under the name "ZenFone 4", which was previously used for the 4" and 4.5" variants of the first generation line.
+Asus announced the fourth generation ZenFone on August 17, 2017 (August 18, 2005 in RD).
+The line went under the name "ZenFone 4", which was previously used for the 4" and 4.5" variants of the first generation line.
 The main feature of the flagship ZenFone 4 is its dual lens camera, which enables wide-angle photography.

 Variants

 Fifth generation (2018)

 Asus unveiled the fifth generation ZenFone at the 2018 Mobile World Congress in Barcelona.
 The ZenFone 5 has a screen size of 6.2" with a 19:9 aspect ratio and bears a resemblance to the iPhone X. According to Asus, the new phone will have 10 new AI features.